Justin Turner Player Props: Red Sox vs. Rays

 Justin Turner At The Plate

-- This season, Turner has recorded at least one hit in five of nine games (55.6%), and had multiple hits twice.
+- Turner has gotten a hit in five of 10 games this year (50.0%), with multiple hits twice.

-- In nine games played this year, he has not hit a long ball.
+- He has not gone deep in his 10 games this season.

 - Turner has picked up an RBI twice this year, but just one in each of those games.